-CLINICAL DENTAL HYGIENE II Fall, 3 credit hours
+DHYG 251 CLINICAL DENTAL HYGIENE II Fall, 3 credit hours

 This course is a continuation of Clinical Dental Hygiene I (DHYG 151) with continued emphasis on the dental hygiene process of care.
 Students will not only provide continued care for patients treated in the second semester but will also asses, plan and implement care for patients with advanced periodontal disease.
 Students are also expected to demonstrate more efficient time management skills so they are prepared to enter the workforce.
 A minimum grade of "C" is required to proceed to the next level of study.
-Students must have CPR/AED and First Aid certification, and have proof of current malpractice insurance.
+Students must have CPR/ AED and First Aid certification, and have proof of current malpractice insurance.
 Twelve hours clinical per week.
 Prerequisites: Head & Neck Anatomy (DHYG 147), Dental Hygiene Theory I (DHYC 150), Clinical Dental Hygiene I (DHYG 151), and Dental Pathology (DHYG 160), or permission of instructor.
 Corequisites: Pain Management (DHYG 215), Peridontology (DHYG 220), Dental Pharmacology (DHYG 221), Dental Materials (DHYG 240), Dental Materials Lab (DHYG 241), Dental Hygiene II Lecture/Lab (DHYG 250), or permission of instructor.

-MEDICAL EMERGENCIES IN THE DENTAL OFFICE
+DHYG 256 MEDICAL EMERGENCIES IN THE DENTAL OFFICE Fall, 1 credit hour

 This course discusses the steps taken to reduce the risk of medical emergencies in the dental office; prepares the student to identify the early signs of various medical emergencies, and summarizes the steps taken to properly manage emergency situations while waiting for a paramedic to arrive on the scene.
-Students read weekly lectures and submit assignments through SUNY Canton's course management system.
 A minimum grade of "C" is required to proceed to the next level of study.
+One hour lecture per week.